 ResponseEnter DEQ’s response to this category of comments.
 DEQ appreciates EPA’s and ACWA’s support of the ammonia revisions.
 EPA’s latest 2013 criteria recommendations are based on a very large dataset and are the result of 27 years worth of toxicity data.
 The dataset includes threatened and endangered species found in Oregon, such as Coho salmon, Rainbow trout (OR-steelhead), Chinook salmon, Lost River sucker, Lahontan cutthroat trout, and Sockeye salmon.
 Oregon’s current criteria are based on prior EPA recommendations from 1985 which are no longer based on the most recent toxicological effects of ammonia on aquatic life, including effects to other sensitive species found in Oregon, such as mussels and snails.
 Because of the nine year time period between EQC’s 2004 adoption of revised ammonia criteria based on EPA’s 1999 recommendations and EPA’s action on the 2004 criteria in January 2013, Oregon dischargers have been unable to plan for potential pollution control investments because of the uncertainty of which ammonia criteria would ultimately be approved by EPA.
 For these reasons and other reasons indicated below, DEQ proposes to adopt the ammonia revisions now.

 DEQ acknowledges that it is uncertain whether EPA’s latest recommendations are protective of threatened and endangered salmonid species residing in Oregon.
 This uncertainty is mainly attributed to the acute criteria.
 EPA has been working with NMFS to address the Reasonable and Prudent Alternatives in the Biological Opinion.
-EPA remains optimistic that its latest 2013 ammonia criteria will be protective of threatened and endangered salmonid species in Oregon.
+EPA has communicated to DEQ that it remains optimistic that its latest 2013 ammonia criteria will be protective of threatened and endangered salmonid species in Oregon.

 EQC’s adoption of revised criteria must go to EPA for approval before the criteria become effective for CWA purposes.
 DEQ submission to EPA requires EPA to respond within 90 days.
 Therefore, it is in DEQ’s best interest to adopt criteria now, so that EPA continues working with NMFS in a timely manner and avoid further delays.
 In addition, according to CWA regulations, DEQ is required to address EPA disapprovals within 90 days of receiving EPA’s action.
-Delaying EQC adoption may put DEQ at risk for third party lawsuits.
 For these reasons, DEQ believes it is prudent to adopt these ammonia revisions now.
 If EPA determines that Oregon’s adoption of its 2013 recommended criteria would not be approvable, DEQ would seek guidance from EPA on acceptable alternatives.

 Lastly, DEQ will work closely with the regulated community on any implementation issues that are identified following EPA approval.